Jenny Ruiz-Williams: International career

 As of December 2012, Ruiz-Williams has 22 caps with the Mexico women's national football team and three goals.
 She began training with the Mexico women's national football team in 2003 and played in the 2003 Australia Cup.
 She had seven full international caps for the team that qualified for the 2004 Summer Olympics in Athens, Greece.

 In 2011, after a seven-year hiatus from soccer, Ruiz-Williams returned to the national team and scored the game-winning goal against Colombia in the Pan American Games, resulting in the team winning the bronze medal.
 This was Mexico's second bronze medal for women's soccer at the Pan American Games.

 In January 2012, Ruiz-Williams represented Mexico at the CONCACAF Olympic Qualifiers in Vancouver, British Columbia, scoring two goals and providing one assist.

 Coaching career

 In June 2012, Ruiz-Williams was a guest coach at the Julie Foudy Leadership Academy.
 She also coached for the Palo Alto Soccer Club, until she moved to Tennessee.

 Ruiz-Williams became the head coach at her alma mater in December 2019.
-She previously served as assistant coach at Oregon State Beavers and CSUN Matadors.
+She previously served as assistant coach at Oregon State Beavers and Cal State Northridge Matadors.